 The top part of the production area was originally 4,000 square feet and they just added another 4,000 square feet.
 One interesting tidbit was that winemaker David Kuhlken prefers using basket presses instead of bladder presses.

 By the way, if you haven’t read them yet, Jeremy Wilson has been doing wine reviews on this site.
-Hopefully he will continue and you can find his posts at this link.

 The last visit of the day was going to be at Fly Gap Winery.
 Fly Gap Winery is owned by Brock and Melissa Estes and Brock was excited to show us the sunset from his east Mason location.